Cogmasters/concord/docs/guides/compiling_on_windows.md

 Concord supports Windows natively using Cygwin and Mingw64.
 It is preferred that you use Cygwin if possible, even if it requires runtime dependencies (a variety of DLLs from /bin, namely `cygwin1.dll`).
 Mingw64 will produce a build that runs without any dependencies.
+However, you should note that Mingw64's wrapping of the `poll` and `select` functions is inferior compared to how Cygwin does it, so, Cygwin will yield much better results for "production-quality bots."

 ## Cygwin and Dependencies